File IQ Installation for AWS EC2

 Tip: This document is about deploying virtual machines.
 It does not cover configuring a storage account for use with Nasuni volumes.

-Warning: Do not attempt to restore from a virtual machine snapshot or backup.
-Attempting to restore from a virtual machine snapshot or backup puts the IQ Appliance in an unknown state in relation to the Nasuni Orchestration Center (NOC) and can result in data loss for the File IQ database.
+Warning: DO NOT attempt to restore from a virtual machine snapshot or backup.
+Attempting to restore from a virtual machine snapshot or backup puts the IQ Appliance in an unknown state in relation to the Nasuni Orchestration Center (NOC) and requires a recovery process.
+This might result in data loss.

 Tip: Nasuni recommends leveraging your cloud provider's role-based access and identity access management features as part of your security strategy.
 Based on your policies, such features can limit or prohibit administrative access to the cloud account.